nih-cfde/organization/infrastructure/OnboardingWorkflow.md

    - (You can also reach those pages by going to [Google Groups](https://groups.google.com/forum/#!myforums), choosing 'Manage members' for the appropriate group, and then clicking 'Direct add members' on the left side of the screen.)
    - Enter the email address of the person you want to onboard.
 If you have more than one to add to a given group, you can add multiple, comma-seperated, email addresses
    - Ensure that the welcome message box is filled correctly (see below), then click `Add` at the top of the screen
+   - As soon as you've added them to the Google Group, you should add them to the Welcome list on the Announcements list.
+Go to https://github.com/nih-cfde/announcements/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+Announcements
+   - Click on the issue called "Weekly Announcements"
+   - Scroll to the bottom of the page to the text box.
+   - Make the first line say `# Welcome`
+   - List the name and group affiliation of each person you added to Google Groups as in: `Brown: Amanda Charbonneau, Titus Brown`
+   - Click the `Comment` button
    - Check the 'Added to Google Group?' box for each person you added

 #### Google Group Welcome Messages